 Dragons in a Bag (series) by Zetta Elliott

 One day, Jaxon's mom leaves him in the care of Ma, a woman who he thinks is his grandmother, but who is actually a witch on a baby dragon delivery mission.
 Ma takes Jaxon on as her apprentice and they travel to a magical world.
 When they are set to return to Brooklyn, Ma is accidentally left behind and Jaxon enlists the help of his friends to take care of the baby dragons and rescue Ma.
 Ages 7 and up.

 Mystery Adventure Books

-Icefall by Matthew Kirby.
 Solveig and her brothers, along with berserkers set to protect them, wait anxiously through the winter, trapped in a fortress near snowy mountains and the frozen sea.
 While they wait for word from their father the king, it slowly becomes clear that someone amongst them is a traitor, but who?
-This is a thrilling adventure mystery for kids who like stories that keep them perched on the edge of their chair in tense anticipation.
+This is a thrilling mystery for kids who like stories that keep them perched on the edge of their chair in tense anticipation.
+Ages 9 and up.

-The Boundless, by Kenneth Oppel, is an action packed adventure, just the kind of book that is currently grabbing my son’s attention.
+Take an action packed adventure aboard a mysterious train.
 Will embarks on the maiden voyage of "The Boundless", a train with 987 cars!
 One of those cars contains priceless treasures that nefarious individuals would like to get their hands on.
 Will teams up with colorful characters in order to save the train and the treasure.
+Ages 9 and up.